 There will be 6 worksheet assignments.
 These worksheets are assigned in various different Units, but not all units will have a worksheet assignment.
-A worksheet consists of a table of data and/or graph about an economic situation or problem.
+A worksheet consists of a table of data and a description of an economic situation or problem.
 Some initial data is provided and students are expected to calculate the remaining data.
 After completing the blank parts of the worksheet, you will answer a short series of questions online.
 The data you calculate will be needed to answer the questions.
 Worksheet answers may submitted as many times as the student chooses.
 The last submission counts for the grade.
-In addition, students are encouraged to collaborate and discuss the worksheet problems on the discussion forums.
-Students who "go the extra mile" in helping other students in the online forums may receive bonus points.
+In addition, students are encouraged to collaborate by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-summer-2013-semester/syllabus-bec-151-98-prin-of-macro-economics-summer-2013/ and discuss the worksheet problems on the discussion forums.
+Students who "go the extra mile" in helping other students in the HELP forums may receive bonus points.

-Required Forum Postings - 10 points
+Required Forum Postings - 20 points